Millepora tenera: Toxicity

 Like other fire corals, Millepora tenera can cause painful rashes when touched by bare skin.
 Extracts of this coral contain neurotoxins, and can cause convulsions, respiratory failure and death in mice.
 The extract causes hemolysis, contains a dermonecrotic factor and has antigenic properties.
 Rabbits immunised with the extract developed neutralising antibodies that were protective against hemolysis, dermonecrosis and death.
 The antiserum could also be used to protect against the toxins present in an extract of Millepora alcicornis.

-Status
+Conservation status

 Millepora tenera has a wide range and is common over much of that range.
-It is subject to coral diseases and coral bleaching under adverse environmental conditions, and like other corals, is threatened by degradation of its coral reef habitat.
-However it is a fast-growing, rather weed-like species, and is one of the first species to recolonise damaged reefs.
-For these reasons, the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".
+It is subject to coral diseases and is uniquely susceptible to coral bleaching.
+Under adverse environmental conditions, and like other corals, is threatened by degradation of its coral reef habitat.
+However it is a rather weed-like species, and is one of the first species to recolonise damaged reefs, though it may take over 8 years to reach maturity.
+The International Union for Conservation of Nature changed its status from Least Concern in 2014 to Endangered in 2022.